akudamatata/Solara-Client/README.md

 - `lib/main.dart` – Flutter shell that boots a local server, injects the page into a rounded "device" frame, and handles loading/error states.
 - `ios/` – Runner target configured with the bundle identifier `com.wetdreamboy.solara`, portrait-only, ATS exceptions for localhost, and AppStore-ready settings.
 - `android/` – kept in sync with the same applicationId for parity/testing.
-- `.github/workflows/ios-build.yml` – GitHub Actions workflow that produces an unsigned IPA artifact with `flutter build ipa --no-codesign`.
+- `.github/workflows/ios-build.yml` – GitHub Actions workflow that produces an unsigned IPA artifact with `flutter build ios --release --no-codesign` and a packaging helper script.

 ## Requirements